AY2526S1-CS2113-W14-1/tp/docs/DeveloperGuide.md

 ## Appendix E: Instructions for Manual Testing

-This section guides testers through manual validation of FitnessOne’s core features.
+This section will assist and guide testers through manual validation of FitnessOne’s core features.
-Ensure that the JAR file has been correctly built (e.g., FitnessOne.jar) and run in a terminal:
+Make sure that the JAR file has been correctly built (e.g., FitnessOne.jar) and can be run in a terminal:
 ```
 java -jar FitnessOne.jar
 ```